-Anyone who thought sportsbook apps in Arizona would stop taking bets en masse once the Arizona Cardinals season ended was woefully mistaken.
+Anyone who thought Arizona sports betting apps would stop taking bets en masse once the Arizona Cardinals season ended was woefully mistaken.

-This week’s betting splits across several sports betting operators in the state show outsized NFL betting demand in the division round of the playoffs, a week after the Cardinals were eliminated by the Los Angeles Rams in the Wild Card round.
+This week’s betting splits across several sports betting operators show outsized Arizona NFL betting demand in the division round of the playoffs, a week after the Cardinals were eliminated by the Los Angeles Rams in the Wild Card round.

 Arizona fans are still locked in for Sunday’s Conference Championship Games — Cincinnati at Kansas City, 1 p.m.
 Arizona time on CBS; and San Francisco at L.A.
 Rams, 4:30 p.m. on FOX.